-(1) Because dealers who purchase the Notes for sale to certain fee-based advisory accounts may forego some or all selling concessions, fees or commissions, the public offering price for investors purchasing the Notes in such fee-based advisory accounts may be between \$993.50 and \$1,000 per Note.
-Investors that hold their Notes in fee-based advisory or trust accounts may be charged fees by the investment advisor or manager of such account based on the amount of assets held in those http://www.oblible.com

-- (2) Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$958.40 per Note.
+- (1) Because dealers who purchase the Notes for sale to certain fee-based advisory accounts may forego some or all selling concessions, fees or commissions, the public offering price for investors purchasing the Notes in such fee-based advisory accounts may be between \$993.00 and \$1,000 per Note.
+Investors that hold their Notes in fee-based advisory or trust accounts may be charged fees by the investment advisor or manager of such account based on the amount of assets held in those accounts, including the Notes. - Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$969.30 per Note.
 The estimated value is less than the initial issue price of the Notes.
-See "Additional Information Regarding Our Estimated Value of the Notes" on page PS-2 of this pricing supplement. - (3) Barclays Capital Inc. will receive commissions from the Issuer of 0.65% of the principal amount of the Notes, or \$6.50 per \$1,000 principal amount.
-Barclays Capital Inc. will use these commissions to pay selling concessions or fees (including custodial or clearing fees) to other dealers.
+See "Additional Information Regarding Our Estimated Value of the Notes" on page PS-2 of this pricing supplement. - (3) Barclays Capital Inc. will receive commissions from the Issuer of up to 0.70% of the principal amount of the Notes, or up to \$7.00 per \$1,000 principal amount.
+Barclays Capital Inc. will use these commissions to pay variable selling concessions or fees (including custodial or clearing fees) to other dealers.
+The per Note agent's commission and proceeds to Issuer shown above is the minimum amount of proceeds that the Issuer receives per Note, assuming the maximum Agent's commission of 0.70%.
+The total agent's commission and total proceeds to issuer shown above give effect to the actual amount of the variable Agent's commission.